Harrison Wells: Nash Wells

-After Cisco takes a leave of absence from Team Flash, Nash joins them as a substitute.
+After Cisco takes a leave of absence from Team Flash, Nash joins the group as a substitute.
 He also starts seeing hallucinations of Harry.
-Allegra Garcia learns she had a doppelgänger who worked for Nash and starts to get weary around him.
-When Nash tries to explain himself, he hallucinates Sherloque warning him.
+Allegra Garcia learns she had a doppelgänger who worked for Nash and starts to get wary around him.
+Nash tries to explain himself, but he hallucinates Sherloque warning him.
 Nash's body is eventually taken over by Thawne, though he remains alive.
-When Team Flash work to exorcise Thawne from Nash, they deduce that the only surviving version of Wells following the Crisis was fused with all of his counterparts, explaining his hallucinations.
+Team Flash work to exorcise Thawne, and deduce that Nash is the only surviving version of Wells following the Crisis and was fused with all of his counterparts, explaining his hallucinations.
 Meanwhile, Thawne is composed of negative tachyons who possessed Nash following the Crisis.
-While in Nash's head, Team Flash learn that Thawne is using his negative memories against him to finalize the possession, particularly the death of his partner and adoptive daughter Maya (Allegra's doppelgänger), who had died while on an adventure with him on Earth-13.
+While in Nash's head, Team Flash learn that Thawne is using his negative memories against him to finalize the possession, particularly the death of his partner and adoptive daughter Maya (Allegra's doppelgänger) who had died while on an adventure with him on Earth-13.
 With his friends' help, Nash comes to terms with what happened and accepts that it was his fault, expelling Thawne from his body.
-Despite this success, Team Flash cannot do anything about his other counterparts' consciousnesses.
+However, Team Flash cannot do anything about his other counterparts' consciousnesses.
 After Nash assists Allegra in fighting Esperanza Garcia, the former starts warming up to him.

-In season seven, Nash discovers from his various doppelgängers they can activate Barry's ASF generator, but it would result in Nash's death as the multiverse particles in his body from his other doppelgängers being absorbed to act as a power source for the generator.
+In season seven, Nash discovers from his various doppelgängers they can activate Barry's Artificial Speed Force (ASF) generator, but it would result in Nash's death as the multiverse particles in his body from his other doppelgängers being absorbed to act as a power source for the generator.
 As Nash searches for an alternative, he, Allegra and Chester P. Runk try a new method which results in Barry absorbing his doppelgängers' minds, causing Barry to take on their personalities.
-Realizing that Barry will eventually be killed by their personalities in his brain, Chester, Allegra, and Nash are able to transfer his counterparts back into Nash, after which Nash sacrifices himself (and his doppelgängers) to power the ASF, restoring Barry's speed.
+Realizing that Barry will eventually be killed by their personalities in his brain, Chester, Allegra, and Nash are able to transfer his counterparts back into Nash, after which Nash sacrifices himself and his doppelgängers, including Harry, H. R. and Sherloque, to power the ASF generator, restoring Barry's speed.